 Character Letters for Use During Plea Negotiations

-At some point while your case is pending your lawyer may wish to engage in plea negotiations with the prosecuting attorney.
+At some point while your case is pending (for example your Michigan OWI case) your lawyer may wish to engage in plea negotiations with the prosecuting attorney.
 There are many ways such negotiations may transpire.
 One option would be for your lawyer to write a letter to the prosecuting attorney stating the many reasons why a reduction in charges would be appropriate.
 Good character letters can help your lawyer make a strong case for a reduction.
 In this scenario, your attorney may include your character letters as “exhibits.”

 Another option would be for the plea negotiations to take place in person, by phone, or in court during a pretrial.
 In these scenarios, copies of your character letters can be provided directly to the prosecuting attorney, in person or by email.